alexfernandez/alexfernandez.github.io/2024/on-tooling.md

 and streamlining the workflow as much as possible.
 Features will come easily after that.

+Be sure to keep up with the demands from the business side of things.
+Getting side-tracked or waiting for the next big thing can be the death of a company.
+Always remember that your toolset is part of the secret sauce that can make you stand out.

 ## 🙏 Acknowledgements

 I have spoken about tooling with many developers.
 Thanks to Luis Medel for the inspiration in his great article.
+Thanks to Alfredo